guypi001/VV-ESIR-TP1/sujet.md

 This is another good example of the time error that affected all Apple iPhone 4 smartphones in the US and other countries during the November 1, 2010 Daylight Savings Time transition.
 Suppose a user sets their alarm for 7:30 pm the previous night, which is the time they want to be woken up after daylight saving time.
 At night, his iPhone's internal clock was automatically set back an hour as expected, and the alarm still showed 7:30am because it shouldn't have changed.
 But a bug I don't understand the details caused the alarm to go off at 8:30am the next morning instead of 7:30!
 For some, it's a good excuse to be late for work, but it causes others to miss trains and planes - less fun, and more expensive.

 - Third Say if it is local or global
+   It was a local bug

-- Forth Describe the failure
+- Forth Describe the failure:
-  Temporal faillure
+  It' s a kind of temporal faillure
-- Fith Expose the repercussion on clients, consummers, company, or entity Clients that thrust in the system
+- Fith Expose the repercussion on clients, consummers, company, or entity:
+  Clients that thrust in the system will be late because for them they are on time before going bed and there is no reason for them to be late after
-- Sixth Speculate if some test will probably
+- Sixth Speculate if some test will probably:
+ Probably some test will

 Question 2: Appache server
  - https://issues.apache.org/jira/projects/COLLECTIONS/issues/COLLECTIONS-769?filter=doneissues       https://issues.apache.org/jira/projects/COLLECTIONS/issues/COLLECTIONS-786?filter=doneissues